Job Hazard Analysis (JHA)

 Definitions

 - Controls: This is how to eliminate or minimize the hazards.
-There are three types of controls
+There are three types of controls:

 - Engineering controls eliminate or reduce exposure to a chemical or physical hazard through the use or substitution of engineered machinery or equipment.
-This is the preferred control
+This is the preferred control.

-- Administrative controls are changes in work procedures such as written safety policies, rules, supervision, schedules, and training with the goal of reducing the duration, frequency, and severity of exposure to hazardous chemicals or situations.
+- Administrative controls are changes in work procedures such as written safety policies, rules, supervision, schedules and training with the goal of reducing the duration, frequency and severity of exposure to hazardous chemicals or situations.

-- Exposure – When an employee enters a “danger zone” by virtue of their proximity to the hazard
+- Exposure: When an employee enters a “danger zone” by virtue of their proximity to the hazard.

-- Task – Any activity (mental or physical or both) that has been assigned to an employee as a responsibility and carries with it both positive and/or negative consequences based on the performance of that job.
+- Task: Any activity (mental or physical or both) that has been assigned to an employee as a responsibility and carries with it both positive and/or negative consequences based on the performance of that job.

-- Each task or step should be written on the worksheet one by one.
+- Each task or step should be written on the worksheet one-by-one.
 Avoid creating steps that are too small, as the analysis may become too long and cumbersome.

-- Watch the employee performing the work
+- Watch the employee performing the work.

 - What could go wrong?